melody-rs/melody-rs/README.md

 Hi, I'm **Melody**!
+I've been coding for over 7 years now, and I'm quite experienced.
 My main focus currently is Luminol and OneShot: Fading Memory, and a lot of my other projects are related to them.
 I am starting to move away from Fading Memory and RPG Maker so I can work on my own projects in the future!

 #### If you'd like to hire me, I am currently looking for remote employment.
 You can reach out to me at the email on my profile!